Or

 Tell all nations the good news, and baptize them.

-Keep the commandments that I have given you.
+Keep the commandments I have given you.

 Watch, and wait faithfully for my return.

+It is one of the mysteries of theology that Law does not liberate or civilize man, but condemns him to an existence of perpetual unworthiness.
+The Law was thought to protect, but instead it punishes.
+Grace is the only liberator.
 Hate is murder, and lust is adultery, according to Jesus.
 You can’t judge as man judges.
 All have sinned and fallen short of the glory of God.
 We are filthy rags compared to him.

 So, if not in faithful unswerving daily action, where are these laws obeyed?
 They are obeyed in the same place from which God knows you and will judge you: your heart.
 It is from your heart that Jesus either knows you or does not.
 If his laws live in your heart, then Jesus lives in your heart.
 Perhaps you do not know his name, or that it is him that you love.
 That is why Christians have been given the Great Commission of telling others the good news of Christ Jesus.
 For, if that love lives somewhere in the heart, then that person will recognize Jesus for who He really is.
 So too will He know them when they stand before Him in judgment.